jitsi/jitsi-meet/doc/quick-install.md

 # Jitsi Meet quick install

-You only need to do this if you want to ___host your own Jitsi server___.
-If you just want to have a video conference with someone, use https://meet.jit.si instead.
+This guide helps you  ___host your own Jitsi server___.
+If you want to have a video conference without setting up any infrastructure, use https://meet.jit.si instead.

 This document describes the required steps for a quick Jitsi Meet installation on a Debian based GNU/Linux system.
 Debian 8 (Jessie) or later, and Ubuntu 14.04 or later are supported out-of-the-box.